(Originally published in the Anchorage Press, June, 2000. All audio unique to Primer for a Descent Into Novelty, Esalen, March, 1996)

 "Well, Dan," McKenna replied, "your suggestion of sky-diving as a safe alternative to mushrooms is a matter I'll leave between you and your insurance agent."

-One morning in March of '96 I received my worst rejection yet: my original cover letter rubber-stamped "Sorry, not for us."
+One morning in February of '96 I received my worst rejection yet: my original cover letter rubber-stamped "Sorry, not for us."

 Though the conference's asking price was more than I could afford, I was able to halve the fee by volunteering in the kitchen and sleeping on the floor of the conference room.